 That community aspect is Luck's favourite part of working in real estate.
 "Real estate has been more than just real estate for me; it's been creating a family in an area where we had no family - I love that side of it."

-The REIQ offers the courses you need to get started, click here to learn more!
+Real estate can be your dream job and the REIQ offers the courses you need to get started, click here to learn more!